nick8592/GoogleAPI-Download-File/README.md

-# GoogleAPI_Download_File
+# GoogleAPI-Download-File

 You can follow the [Official Instruction](https://developers.google.com/drive/api/quickstart/python?hl=zh-tw) provide by google.

-You have to create a [Google Cloud Project](https://developers.google.com/workspace/guides/create-project?hl=zh-tw) first, and activate the [Google Workspace API](https://developers.google.com/workspace/guides/enable-apis?hl=zh-tw).
+You have to create a [Google Cloud Project](https://developers.google.com/workspace/guides/create-project?hl=zh-tw) first, and open the [Google Workspace API](https://developers.google.com/workspace/guides/enable-apis?hl=zh-tw) then activate "Google Drive API".
 Download the JSON file, then you can continue for the following work.

 ## Installation